dantzlerwolfe/dantzlerwolfe.github.io/README.md

 I started this project to help me understand chapter 15 of [Marijn Haverbeke's Eloquent Javascript](http://eloquentjavascript.net/index.html) by adapting his code to a simple projectile game I've called DOMTASTIC.
 The goal is to achieve, through customization, an understanding of the underlying techniques used in the chapter, including encapsulation, use of higher-order functions and basic asynchronous programming.

+##Playing the Game##
+Go to [dantzlerwolfe.github.io](dantzlerwolfe.github.io).
+This game is a browser game and was not designed responsively.
+It will not work without javascript.
+So to get the best (and maybe only) experience, please use a laptop/desktop with a JS enabled browser.

 ##Unique/Heavily Modified Elements##
 While I often used Haverbeke's code as a conceptual (and sometimes actual) starting point, you will notice that most of Domtastic's components are completely unique or are heavily customized variants of Haverbeke's sample code.
 Here is a list of the most unique or heavily customized sections of the program: